-The Iowa State Fair opens today!
-It’s become a tradition for our family to head to the fairgrounds for a full day of multi-generational family fun.
+Going to the Iowa State Fair has become a tradition for our family to head to the fairgrounds for a full day of multi-generational family fun.

 Our kids look forward to our annual fair day trip.
 After so many years of going, we have perfected our full day itinerary.
 We literally cover the same ground the same way every year, I guess that’s what you call a tradition!
 To get you ready, I am going to share some must-see attractions and tips to make your state fair experience blue-ribbon worthy!

 Take advantage of discounted pre-sale tickets at Hy-Vee, purchase them at customer service before the fair opens.
 You can buy tickets at the gates as well.
 Remember all kids 5 and under are free!